Healthier Trini Style Gluten Free Doubles

 Add the onion and the garlic, saute on low heat for about a minute.
 Add the channa with enough water to cover

 Put the lid on the saucepan and on low heat, cook the channa until it is soft enough to be crushed

 With a fork, mash the channa, you do not need all the channa to be broken down

 Ensure that there is enough water so the channa “gravy” is somewhat thick.
 Add the curry, geera, chadon beni, and garam masala.
 Season with salt and pepper.
 Simmer for a few minutes until you get the desired consistency.
 Set aside and make the bara

-To make the bara
+To make the gluten free and vegan bara

 1 cup oat flour ½ tbsp ground urdi dhal 1/3 tsp xanthan gum ¼ tsp turmeric 1 tsp yeast 2 tsp baking powder ¼ tsp salt ¼ tsp brown sugar

 ½ – ¾ cup water (add more by tablespoon)